web-auth/doc/pure-php/authenticator-registration.md

 Optionally, you can customize the following parameters:

 * A timeout
-* A list of public key credential to exclude from the registration process
+* A list of public key credentials to exclude from the registration process
 * The Authenticator Selection Criteria
 * Attestation conveyance preference
 * Extensions